A future in Footcare

 With the correct training, Foot Health Practitioners can safely treat the kind of general conditions that are routinely encountered in our ageing population and in those people who need regular care of corns, calluses, dry skin and problem nails for example, as well as basic mechanical problems of the feet.
 There is unfortunately no centralised regulated standard of training as there is for Podiatrists, and some ‘courses’ offer only a few weeks of theory and very little else.
 It is a fact however that correctly trained FHP’s can usefully accommodate the ageing population increase and also beneficially promote awareness of preventing and treating general foot disorders.
 They can establish socially valuable, responsible and often very profitable businesses, sometimes as a mature career move or a similar ‘desire for change’.

-The Institute of Chiropodists and Podiatrists had decades of experience in training Chiropodists before it became an all-degree regulated profession necessitating training by universities.
+The Institute of Chiropodists and Podiatrists has decades of experience in training Chiropodists before it became an all-degree regulated profession necessitating training by universities.
 We are keenly aware that a need exists for a source of high quality, academically structured training for people who wish to train in foot care, but who do not wish to go for full-time study for a minimum of three years to qualify as an HCPC registered Chiropodist/Podiatrist.
 Accordingly, a course recognised by the Institute and delivered by their experienced tutors is available via distance-learning and is presented in such a way as to allow access to students with or without prior medical knowledge.
-It is delivered over 18 months and includes detailed, supervised practical training at the Institute’s National Clinical Training Centre in Southport.
+It includes detailed, supervised practical training at the Institute’s National Clinical Training Centre in Southport or alongside an approved Podiatry mentor at their clinic.
 Successful completion gives access to high quality indemnity insurance and a range of additional development courses.

 More detailed information can be found here.